 In most cases you are going to want to register your nonprofit as a charity, because of the benefits that charities receive from the government.
 However, there are some cases where being defined as a nonprofit is actually more beneficial to your mission.

+A well known example of a nonprofit is Greenpeace, neither the USA branch or the Canadian branch of this organization are registered charities, instead they are registered as nonprofit organizations.
 Operating as a nonprofit, and not a registered charity, gives Greenpeace freedom to engage in lobbying and influence legislation which is at the core of its mission.